mshalom27/Movie-Watchlist/README.md

 - LogIn to View your profile and current list
 - EJS templating for dynamic views
 - Built with clean MVC architecture
-- 🗃MongoDB Atlas for remote database-
+- MongoDB Atlas for remote database-

 ---